Signs of Alcohol Abuse

 - Tolerance, as defined by either a,) a need for markedly increased amounts of alcohol to achieve intoxication or desired effect or b) a markedly diminished effect with continued use of the same amount of alcohol

 When an individual is diagnosable for alcohol use disorder, the next step is to reach out for professional help.
 Addiction treatment can immediately work to prevent further repercussions and eliminate the risk of overdose, as well as focus on the underlying issues related to a patient’s alcohol use disorder.
-And, while some people have been successful at stopping alcohol abuse cold turkey, the majority of people require professional help, such as that offered at JourneyPure.
+And, while some people have been successful at stopping alcohol abuse cold turkey, the majority of people require professional help, starting with detox, such as that offered at JourneyPure.

 How We Treat Alcohol Use Disorder